Pet-Bench: Benchmarking the Abilities of Large Language Models as E-Pets in Social Network Services

-\paragraph{Refinement} To further improve data quality, we conducted the following steps: \textbf{(1) Data Annotation}.
-During the data annotation phase, every data entry is carefully checked and refined by human annotators to ensure consistency with our evaluation goals.
-More details about our crowdsourcing are in Appendix~\ref{app:crowdsourcing}. \textbf{(2) Quality Control} ensure high data quality, we introduce an additional LLM-based quality evaluation step.
-Specifically, all items are scored using GPT-4~\citep{gpt4}, and instances identified as low quality are further reviewed manually, enabling efficient filtering and quality control.
-Detailed prompts are provided in Appendix~\ref{appendix:qualitycontrol}. \textbf{(3) Expert Review} The dataset is rigorously validated by 10 expert reviewers, with each entry independently assessed by at least three reviewers for coherence and domain relevance.
+To obtain higher-quality and more reliable data, we incorporated multiple refinement steps, as detailed below: \textbf{(1) Data Annotation.} During the data annotation phase, every data entry is carefully checked and refined by human annotators to ensure consistency with our evaluation goals. \textbf{(2) Quality Control.} To ensure high data quality, we introduce an additional LLM-based quality evaluation step.
+Specifically, all items are scored using GPT-4~\citep{gpt4}, and instances identified as low quality are then reviewed manually to enable efficient filtering and quality control. \textbf{(3) Expert Review.} As a final validation step, the dataset is rigorously reviewed by 10 expert annotators, with each entry independently assessed by at least three reviewers for coherence and domain relevance.
 Disagreements are resolved by majority vote.